 Your health care provider will go over your child's growth chart with you.
 A child with short stature's height is:

-- 2 standard deviations (SD) or more below the average height for children of the same sex and age
+- Two standard deviations (SD) or more below the average height for children of the same sex and age.

 Your child's provider checks how your child is growing at regular checkups.
 The provider will:

 - Record your child's height and weight on a growth chart.

 - Monitor your child's growth rate over time.
 Ask the provider what percentile your child is for height and weight.

 - Compare your child's height and weight to other children of the same age and sex.

 - Talk with you if you are worried that your child is shorter than other children.
 If your child has short stature, this does not necessarily mean that something is wrong.

 There are many reasons why your child has short stature.